jollylst/PuTTYgen_UI-Redesign/README.md

 New users of public-key cryptography are often students who are using Github or Amazon Web Services (AWS) for the first time.
 When trying to generate keys, online instructions are command-line based and do not help users understand the purpose of the keys generated.

-On Windows, PuTTYgen, also known as the PuTTY Key Generator, generates pairs of public and private keys to be used with PuTTY, PSCP and other authentication agents [1].
+On Windows, PuTTYgen, also known as the PuTTY Key Generator, generates pairs of public and private keys to be used with PuTTY, PSCP and other authentication agents.
 It can generate RSA, DSA, ECDSA, and ED25519 keys.
 However, its user interface is not very user-friendly, so it is not much more usable than command-line tools.

 ## Major Issues